akappy7/Computer-Security-Virus-Detector/README.rst

 Simple virus detection program
 ==============================

-Specify the strings that need to be

-detected in the "scanned" input files

-and it will output the corresponding
+Specify the strings that need to be detected in the "scanned" input files and it will output the corresponding location if exist.

-location if exists

 Flags